nicklatch/nicklatch/README.md

 My current interests include functional programming primarily in the BEAM ecosystem (Elixir, Gleam, and Erlang) and with ML style languages (Haskell and Ocaml).
 I also really enjoy digging into the nitty-gritty details of web service performance and exploring realtime concurrent systems.

-Currently open to new opportunities!
+‼ Currently open to new opportunities ‼

 ---